PSLmodels/PFL-CM/documentation/takeup_assumptions.md

    - Reduced employer push: `frac_employerpush = 0.4`
    - For a description of these and a comparison, see Gitis, Glynn and Hayes (2018) (forthcoming)
  - Limitations:
-   - Minimum: 0
+   - Minimum: 0 (strict requirement)
-   - Maximum: 1
+   - Maximum: 1 (strict requirement)